 If you have a question about anything in this post, you should ask your accountant.
 This post is designed to help you spot issues and correct misconceptions – not provide detailed tax guidance.
 We are not tax lawyers.
 With that said, here are some tax issues you need to be aware of if you are divorced.

-Dependent exemptions are a deduction benefit, at a 2016 rate of $4,050 for each child who qualifies as a dependent.
+Dependent exemptions are a deduction benefit.
 There are a lot of rules regarding who does and does not quality.
 See IRS Publication 501.
 Ex-spouses can often exchange this exemption from year to year by filing IRS Form 8332.
-This can be helpful when one ex is considered a high earner, since the exemption phases out at higher income levels.
+Therefore when one ex is considered a high earner, this can be helpful since the exemption phases out at higher income levels.

 There are tax breaks, like the American Opportunity Credit, which can reduce taxes for college expenses.
-In some cases, it makes sense to let your child claim the benefit instead of you.
+Because of this it can make sense to let your child claim the benefit instead of you.
 This is because the credit phases out at higher incomes.
 Again, ask your tax preparer if this is something you can do.